 I really wanted to like the Lodge CRS12 Pre-Seasoned Carbon Steel Skillet, 12-inch, but I couldn’t.
 Unless you have a pressing need to be able to lift up your pan to toss food into the air or something, you would be better off getting the Lodge L10SK3ASHH41B Pre-Seasoned Cast-Iron Skillet with Red Silicone Hot Handle Holder, 12-inch (I reviewed it here) which does everything better, and which is more warp-resistant, for a similar price.
 It’s even made in USA by Lodge, just like the carbon steel skillet.

 If you just want to replace a PTFE (e.g., Teflon) pan, without having to relearn how to cook or having to deal with uneven heating, heavier weight, rust, and seasoning and the maintenance of seasoning, then get an aluminum pan coated with ceramic nonstick–but beware, because not all ceramic is created equal, and some aren’t that good (e.g., quickly lose their nonstick properties).
 I’ve used several inexpensive ceramic pans, and so far I have been happiest with Greenpan (I review it here).

-To analogize, going from regular PTFE nonstick to ceramic nonstick isn’t much of a change; it’s like changing your running shoes from Nike to Reebok.
-Carbon steel is cooks differently; it’s like running in sandals.
+To analogize, going from regular PTFE nonstick to ceramic nonstick isn’t much of a change; it’s like switching your running shoes from Nike to Reebok.
+Carbon steel is cooks differently; it’s like running in sandals–somewhat different.

-Most cast iron does not come with lids, so if you don’t already have other lids that will fit, and you don’t want the heavy ones by Lodge, then I would recommend buying third-party lids such as these universal lids that go up to 12.6 inches.
+Most cast iron does not come with lids, so if you don’t already have other lids that will fit, and you don’t want the heavy ones by Lodge, then I would recommend buying a universal lid such as this one.